hearvox/wiki-media-cred/README.md

 An item can be a class of things, which can be classified into a hierarchy: The [`daily newspaper (Q1110794)`](https://www.wikidata.org/wiki/Q1110794) item is a [`subclass of (P279)`](https://www.wikidata.org/wiki/Property:P279) the [`newspaper (Q11032)`](https://www.wikidata.org/wiki/Q11032) item, which is a subclass of [`news media (Q1193236)`](https://www.wikidata.org/wiki/Q1193236), a subclass of [`mass media (Q11033)`](https://www.wikidata.org/wiki/Q11033), a subclass of [`media (Q340169)`](https://www.wikidata.org/wiki/Q340169).

 ## Coordinate categories
+The [Wikidata Query Service](https://query.wikidata.org/) searches Wikidata using the [SPARQL](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Wikidata_Query_Help) language.
+Queries must be effecient because its searches timeout after about 40 seconds.

-For this project, it was convenient to have all news media in Wikidata be discoverable by one search: items that instance of, or instance of a subclass of, [`news media`](https://www.wikidata.org/wiki/Q1193236)).
+It's very efficient to have all news-media outlets in Wikidata be an instance of, or instance of a subclass of, [`news media`](https://www.wikidata.org/wiki/Q1193236).
 Most already were.
-I corrected a few outlier items so those were too (e.g., made [`news program`](https://www.wikidata.org/wiki/Q1358344) and [`news magazine`](https://www.wikidata.org/wiki/Q1684600) subclasses of `news media`).
+But some news outlets weren't showing up because they were instances of classes that weren't in the `news media` heirarchy (e.g., [`investigative journalism (Q1127717)`](https://www.wikidata.org/wiki/Q1127717), [`news program`](https://www.wikidata.org/wiki/Q1358344), [`news magazine`](https://www.wikidata.org/wiki/Q1684600).
+To those I added a statement making them a `news media` subclass.
 ```mermaid
 mindmap
 	root((news media))